Auction Guide

 Marketing

 We have developed a targeted database of local, regional and national buyers, so your property can be proactively sent out to these people.
-Your property will also be featured in online property portals such as Rightmove and Zoopla, our high quality catalogues which are mailed to prospective buyers, sent via email to our database of contacts, as well as shared with thousands of interested people via our website and on social media.
+Your property will also be featured in online property portals such as Rightmove and Zoopla, our high quality catalogues which are mailed to prospective buyers, sent via email to our database of contacts, and shared with thousands of interested people via our website and on social media.

 Block Viewings